LukeGrahamLandry/franca/devlog.md

   thats enough to get hello_world to run but it just prints one letter "H". thats very unfortunate. if its gonna be wrong it really shouldn't compile.

+// TODO: dont have to do full spill for inline basic ops that only use fewer registers than args. have the annotation mean that too.

 ## working towards replacing 'enum Value' with bytes (Apr 30)

 - Made Value::Heap just be the pointer.
 I have to track type anyway so i already know the length.